-The Inari Top came together quickly but the skirt really tested my patience.
+The top came together quickly but the skirt really tested my patience.
 I had my failing Brother machine serviced in the middle of making and it got dirty oil all over everything.
 Thankfully silk noil is pretty resilient and it came out/blended in with a wash.

 The skirt shape I had in my head didn’t match any indie patterns, but it seemed simple enough to wing it.
 Boy, did I run in to a lot of problems.
 It was smooth sailing until the gathers, which took forever, then I sewed on the waistband and it was all messed up.
 I can’t remember the specifics due to blacking it out, but I do know I had already taken out all of the basting stitches before realizing everything needed to be redone.
 I think I may have even needed to recut the waistband… Anyway, it was a mess and I was running out of time and fabric.
 Once the waistband was finally attached, my machine couldn’t make it through the layers, so I had to abandon the pretty button plans.
 Then of course, after sewing on the hook and eye, I realized the inseam pockets I added to the sides weren’t evenly spaced.
 Oh well.

 Even though the skirt proved to be challenging, I’m quite pleased I made the somewhat last-minute decision to make my “dress.”
 I’ve worn the top a few times, but would wear it more if I sewed the facing to the shirt or changed it to bias binding.
 I never grab a garment if it needs ironing and the facing ALWAYS flips up (probably because I didn’t interface it).
 The skirt hasn’t been worn at all since, but I’m blaming that on the weather.